rozariwang/CLMs-for-NPs/Readme.md

 - **Data** includes the pre-training data of over 1 million NPs and 4 downstream property prediction datasets
 - **Tokenizer implementation and vocab.json files** for Character-level, Atom-in-SMILES (AIS), BPE (from DeepChem), and five NPBPE tokenizers of different vocabulary sizes
 - **Pre-training code** for 48 CLMs (3 model types (GPT, Mamba, Mamba-2) × 8 tokenizers × 2 data splits (scaffold and random splits)) on the curated 1M NP dataset
-- **Hyperparameter Search code** to optimize the 48 model-tokenizer pair configurations
+- **Hyperparameter search code** to optimize the 48 model-tokenizer pair configurations
 - **Fine-tuning code** for NP-relevant property prediction tasks (excluding Tox21):
   - Peptide membrane permeability
   - Taste classification
   - Anti-cancer activity prediction
 - **Fine-tuning scripts for benchmark models**: MolFormer and ChemBERTa-2 (MLM and MTR versions)
-- **Molecule Generation script** using autoregressive sampling
+- **Molecule generation script** using autoregressive sampling
 - **Generated pseudo-NP molecules** using each of the 48 models
+- **A dockerfile** is provided to set up the environment to run all experiments
 - **Experiment launcher script**: A main shell script (`run_experiments.sh`) is provided to run all major experiments

 > ⚠️ **Model Access**